 About the American Air Museum

-The American Air Museum in Britain is the home to the best collection of American military aircraft on public display outside of North America.
+The American Air Museum in Britain is home to the best collection of American military aircraft on public display outside of North America.

 The new museum tells the story of two nations united through war, loss, love and duty, from the First World War to the present day.